uchicago-cs/student-resource-guide/_sources/environment/ssh.rst.txt

 ::

-  Your identification has been saved in /home/username/.ssh/id_rsa.
+  Your identification has been saved in /home/username/.ssh/id_ed25519.
-  Your public key has been saved in /home/username/.ssh/id_rsa.pub.
+  Your public key has been saved in /home/username/.ssh/id_ed25519.pub.
   The key fingerprint is:
   SHA256:cBUUs2FeMCIrBlTyv/PGpBtNz0v235zvLykpoWIOS9I username@machine

   The key’s randomart image is:
-  +---[RSA 3072]----+
+  +--[ED25519 256]--+
   | .+.. . ..@+.    |
   | + o = *         |
   | + o . o         |